2021 Sarawak state election: 2020–21 events

 On 1 August 2020, the newly-formed political informal alliance Gabungan Anak Sarawak (GASAK) which includes parties of Sarawak People's Aspiration Party (Aspirasi), Sarawak Workers Party (SWP), Parti Bansa Dayak Sarawak Baru (PBDSB), with NGOs of Sarawak for Sarawakians (S4S) and Sarawak Independence Alliance (SIA) announced that GASAK will contest in all 82 seats in next state election, using Aspirasi's logo.
 The statement was later revised on 1 October 2020, with GASAK parties contesting 50 seats and the rest contested by an unaffiliated party, Sarawak People Awareness Party (SEDAR).
 SEDAR was planning to contest all 82 seats.

 Media reports indicated in July 2020 that the election will likely be held in November after the consideration of the federal and state budgets in October.
 It is expected that at least three candidates (GPS, PH and a minor party) will be fielded in all 82 constituencies.

 After the election schedule was announced, some nationalist parties such as Pejuang, Barisan Nasional and Bersatu stayed out of the election.
 Parti Tenaga Rakyat Sarawak (TERAS), a local party whose candidates in the last election contested as BN Direct Members, did not contest citing lack of preparation.
 PAS declared their intention to contest in the election as a warm-up to the next General Election.

+Although the assembly was set to dissolve on 6 June, it was announced that the assembly would not dissolve until 1 August, due to the ongoing 2021 Malaysian state of emergency.